 Activity Alliance diversity profile - (percentage of total number)

-Sport England exchequer investment continues to be one of the charity’s biggest funding contributions.
-It enables us to use our expertise to embed inclusive practice into organisations and change attitudes towards disabled people in sport and activity.
+Sport England exchequer investment continues to be one of the charity’s largest funding contributions, and we’re proud to be considered one of their expert partners.
+Their financial backing enables us to deliver programmes and services that embed inclusive practice into organisations and change attitudes towards disabled people in sport and activity.

 On 1 April 2020, we launched phase two of our Get Out Get Active (GOGA) programme and welcomed London Marathon Charitable Trust and Sport England National Lottery as funding partners, alongside founding funder Spirit of 2012.
 This year, they provided a combined total of £395k for GOGA programme delivery in 21 locations across the UK.
 GOGA phase two is a three-year programme concluding in December 2023.

 Monies received from Sainsbury’s and Sport England National Lottery fund enabled us to continue our work to achieve fairness for disabled children and adults in schools and communities.
 We utilised these funds to provide accessible online training opportunities for our Inclusive Activity Programme and Sainsbury’s Inclusive PE Training Programme.
 We also continued to support the roll out of Sport England’s Secondary Teacher Training Programme.

 Due to the COVID-19 pandemic and restrictions there was no significant fundraising activity involving the general public in 2020-21.
 During the summer months of 2020, we made use of the Coronavirus Job Retention Scheme for our two events staff.
 This action was required to protect our budget as no external events could take place nor income for events be received.